 Emotions are fundamental to human interactions and influence memory, decision-making, and well-being.
 As AI systems and intelligent agents become more advanced, there is increasing interest in applications that can sense and respond to emotional states.
-We are researching and developing systems that recognize, interpret, process and respond to human emotions for social good.
+The focus of the HUE group is to develop new technologies to promote emotional resilience and wellbeing such that every person can achieve more.

 We are working on several projects to bring artificial emotional intelligence to Microsoft products: